2024-05-07

 - Warning: The Cert-Fix plugin will copy any user certificate as system certificate on boot.
 If you don’t need to install any other system certificates, make sure to disable the plugin to avoid installing system certificates by mistake.

-- Rename the file with the output hash from the last command.
-For example, if the hash is 9a5ba575, then rename the file as 9a5ba575.0:
+- Then, rename the file with the output hash from the last command.
+For example, if the hash is 9a5ba575, rename the file as 9a5ba575.0.

 - First, make the /system partition writable: